sailing-pmls/jbosen/docs/matrix-fact.md

-## Matrix Factorization App ##
+# Matrix Factorization

 The Matrix Factorization App decomposes an N by M matrix D into two lower-rank matrices L and R where L * R = D, where L and R have sizes N by K and K by M (for a user-specified K).
 The algorithm used in this app is the Stochastic Gradient Descent (SGD) algorithm to optimize an objective function by applying gradient descent to random subsets of the data.
-## Running ##

-#### Running Matrix Factorization on Local Clusters ####
+## Running Matrix Factorization on Local Clusters
 1. Read and follow [[this|Building JBosen]] section of the Wiki.
 2. Run:
     `gradle buildMatrixFact`